Earthquakes on May 12, 2026

 11.0 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 15 km NNE of Borrego Springs, CA on May 12, 2026 at 16:46 UTC.
-The event originated approximately 11.0 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 33.381°N, -116.308°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.1 earthquake 15 km NNE of Borrego Springs, CA at 16:46 UTC on May 12, 2026.
+This was a shallow crustal earthquake, focused at 11.0 km depth.
+The epicenter is at 33.381°, -116.308°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12